Welcome to our extensive Abby's Lane Cloth Diapering 101 Resource Page

 Detergents we LIKE- Tide Original or Ultra liquid, Cheer, Sun, Tide Free ultra, Mountain Green (same as Planet, definitely HOT wash, warm rinse and be prepared for periodic stripping) Purex Free and Clear is on this list, but we don't recommend it over Tide Free.

-Detergents we DON'T LIKE- Allen's, Dr. Bronner's, 7th generation, Era, Soap Nuts, Gain, Method, Shaklee, any other "free and clear" detergents (powder or liquid)
+Detergents we DON'T LIKE- Allen's, Dr. Bronner's, 7th generation, Soap Nuts, Method, Shaklee, any other "free and clear" detergents (powder or liquid)

 Detergents we DO NOT recommend under any circumstances- Charlies, Sensi-clean, Sportwash